 Stay back options

 Ireland’s world-class education institutions have shown the ability to deliver ‘employment-ready’ skills so students can transition smoothly into the workplace.
 A key advantage of studying in Ireland is that students at post-graduate level can avail of a two-year ‘stay-back’ option after completing their course.
 At a time when other countries are tightening their visa rules for international students and graduates, Ireland has taken the opposite approach.
-Earlier this year, the Irish government announced an extension to its Third Level Graduate Scheme, for non-EU/EEA students at postgraduate level.
+The Irish government announced an extension to its Third Level Graduate Scheme, for non-EU/EEA students at post graduate level.

 The new permission will double the ‘stay back option’ for masters and PhD students from 12 months to 24 months.
 This will allow eligible graduates to remain in Ireland for a further two years to seek relevant employment.
 Highly skilled international graduates can make a significant contribution to Ireland’s talent pool and Ireland can provide international students with a highly desirable start for their own careers - in dynamic sectors such as ICT, biopharma, engineering, medical devices, food science and financial services.
 The possibility of gaining valuable post-study work experience makes Ireland a very compelling option for the Indian students.
 With over 1,000 multinationals based in Ireland, the country offers exciting career opportunities for talented graduates.